 Contributor: Shauna Barnes, business process manager, City of Grapevine

 The City of Grapevine was at a crossroads.
-With a major infrastructure investment looming to upgrade on-prem servers, it was time to look at all the options available and make a decision that would align with their long-term goals.
+With a major infrastructure investment looming to upgrade on-prem servers, it was time to look at all the options available and decide what would align with their long-term goals.
 Capex versus Opex?
 Cloud versus continued infrastructure investment?
 Invest or divest?
 The decision was not one they took lightly.

 They closely weighed all the benefits of MCCi’s Managed Cloud:

 - Eliminates the learning curve for architecting secure, scalable solutions on cloud platforms.

 - Reduces unplanned downtime for help desk and system administrators.

 - Improves agility in responding to new and ever-changing national and international regulations.

 - Maintains protection with next-generation firewall with application-layer security.

 - Meets government-grade cloud security and compliance standards while managing costs.

 - Delivers services 24/7 with ease to employees and citizens from anywhere with internet.

 With the looming investment and increased concerns about security and redundancy, the City of Grapevine decided to move to the cloud.